simonw/datasette-auth-passwords/README.md

         --plugin-secret root_password_hash "pbkdf2_sha256$..." \
         --service datasette-auth-passwords-demo

+This will allow you to log in as username `root` using the password that you used to create the hash.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: